All Episodes

 I can't imagine there were no women in those offices.

-I I remember her, but that's about it.
+I remember her, but that's about it.

-Okay, that's why you were sweet everything.
+That's why you were sweet.

 Nah.

-No, she wasn't Colombians old.
+No, she wasn't.

 Yeah.

-She I don't mind a little bit.
+I don't mind a little.

-Uh but yeah, man.
+But yeah, man.

 You don't want to date chicks in law enforcement, man.

-But uh it can be masculine, right?
+But they're too masculine, right?

 Yeah, way too masculine.

-Uh so okay, what else do we got here?
+So, okay, what else do we got here?

-So um so yeah, this is uh, yeah, so that's the ATF, right?
+So that's the ATF, right?

-So, guys, ATF man, their main mission is 100% firearms, right?
+So guys, ATF, man, their main mission is 100% firearms, right?

-Um and they also do an illegal trafficking and tax evasion of alcohol and tobacco products.
+And they also do an illegal trafficking and tax evasion of alcohol and tobacco products.

-Um, yeah, they do cigarette smuggling too, guys.
+Yeah, they do cigarette smuggling too, guys.

 I want you guys to really go watch that.

-Um, it was a really cool cigarette smuggling case that ended up turning into a terrorism case.
+It was a really cool cigarette smuggling case that ended up turning into a terrorism case.

-Um, but yeah, that's what the ATF does, guys.
+But yeah, that's what the ATF does, guys.

 All right.